Just 2 Cans A Day Of Monster Energy Drink Can Kill. Avoid At All Cost!

 Too Much Glucose (Sugar)

 The primary ingredient in Monster energy drinks is glucose.
-A 12oz can of energy drink contains as much as 38gms of sugar!
-Regularly feeding your body with such high amount of sugar with sodas and energy drinks can damage your body and lead to many health problems.
+A 12oz can of energy drink contains as much as 38gms of sugar (equivalent to 9.5 teaspoons)!
+Sugar is simply toxic.
+Feeding your body with such high amount of sugar with sodas and energy drinks can damage your body and lead to many health problems.

 In low amounts, glucose is a fuel for all the cells in your body.
 When overloaded, glucose can act like a slow poison that begins to erode the ability of cells in your pancreas to make insulin.
 The pancreas overcompensates when insulin levels stay high, and over time, the pancreas is damaged.

 High levels of glucose also leads to the hardening of blood vessels, atherosclerosis.
 Damage is rapid especially when it is combined with other existing toxins in the body from a diet that is high in processed and high-fat foods.
 Stress will contribute to the faster damage of blood vessels and other organs in the body.